-“About 1% of cancers in men are in the testicle,” says Northwestern Medicine Urologist Ricardo Soares, MD.
+“About 1 percent of cancers in men are in the testicle,” says Northwestern Medicine Urologist Ricardo Soares, MD.
 “However, since most testicular cancer cases are in men between the ages of 20 and 40, who often don’t go to see their primary care doctor because they feel otherwise healthy, it’s important to regularly check for the signs of testicular cancer.”

 Signs and Symptoms of Testicular Cancer